What Were the Effects of Colonialism?

 2.1 Portuguese Colonialism (1498)

-• Portugal established control over key areas such as Goa, Diu, and Daman on the west coast of India.
+- Portugal established control over key areas, including Goa, Diu, and Daman, on the West coast of India.

 2.2 Spanish Colonialism